 The Set-Up is based on a screenplay adaptation of a long poem by Joseph Moncure March.
 The one big thing they changed was the protagonist’s race, originally he was a black guy going under the name of Pansy Jones.
 I read that black actor Canada Lee, also a boxer, was possible for the role.
 On a search I see Canada Lee played a boxer in the film Body and Soul 1947 (Now on my watch list).
 Robert Ryan completely smashes his part and you can’t see anyone else in that role but how amazing if the studio had the balls to cast a black actor in the lead role.

-Now I need to see the boxing film make in the same year starring Kirk Douglas Champion.
+Now I need to see the boxing film made in the same year starring Kirk Douglas Champion.